 have similar or even the same symptoms.
 The clinician, therefore,

-following disorders which need to be ruled out to establish
+disorders which need to be ruled out to establish a precise diagnosis.

-its acquired form this dysfunction is not uncommon.
-The cause
+form this dysfunction is not uncommon.
+The cause of this dysfunction

-of this dysfunction is rarely physical although it is sometimes
+is rarely physical although it is sometimes confused with retrograde

 are physical causes and drug related causes which must be differentiated,

-is the anxiety associated with once again experiencing the frustrating
+anxiety associated with once again experiencing the frustrating outcome.

-have specialists in the area of sexual dysfunction and/or have
+in the area of sexual dysfunction and/or have university programs that